-Acceptable costs incurred during development and research projects and feasibility studies and how the budget is constructed are explained in detail in the VLAIO Guide to the Cost Model on VLAIO's website.
+Acceptable costs incurred during development and research projects and feasibility studies and how the budget is constructed are explained in detail in the Cost Model on VLAIO's website.
 In essence, the budget includes staff costs of the business and research partners (based on manpower and real wage costs), operating costs of the business and research partners, external performances and investments.